Requirements for the Doctor of Philosophy Degree

 Research and Dissertation

 Each candidate, while in residence at the University of Vermont, must complete an acceptable original research project which contributes new knowledge or techniques in an academic field.
-Each candidate must enroll in a minimum of twenty credits of dissertation research.
+Each candidate must enroll in a minimum of 20 credits of dissertation research.
 Only a member of the graduate faculty may supervise dissertation research for the Ph.D.

 Dissertation Defense Forms

 Defense Committee Membership and Defense Notice forms must be submitted to the Graduate College by the designated deadlines.
-A Public Notice of the defense is required at least three weeks prior to the scheduled defense date in order for the student to defend.
+A Public Notice of the defense is required at least 3 weeks prior to the scheduled defense date in order for the student to defend.
 The Intent to Graduate form must be submitted to the candidate's department and the Graduate College by the published date for the cycle in which the student plans to graduate.